A description of the occupation classes is below:

 If you'd like more information about your insurance you can:

-- log into your SuperOnline account to see what insurance you have
+- log into your SuperOnline account to see what insurance cover you have

-- read the relevant insurance guide for more information on your options
+- read the relevant insurance guide and product disclosure statement for more information on your options

 - speak to an Adviser from TelstraSuper Financial Planning who can do a needs analysis for you.
-You can speak with an Adviser by calling 1300 033 166 or by requesting a callback online.
+Call 1300 033 166 or request a call online.

 *The insurer must provide individual consideration.
-An additional occupation loading may be required.
+An additional occupation loading may apply.

 ^Cover is unavailable.